mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

 ### Status

-Initial version is functional and does what it's meant to do.
-Needs thorough testing and some QOL improvements.

-TODO:
-- Better web design (might need to find somebody with experience in this to help, I'm a programmer not a designer)
+Works as intended for the most part.
+Has only been tested by me, needs community testing.
+Could benefit from web design improvement (might need to find somebody with experience in this to help, I'm a programmer not a designer).

-- Better sample output.
-I have a plan for a very detailed/thorough one.
+Also, I have a plan for better sample output that I will be publishing Soon(TM).
-- Careful bugtesting.
-Make sure every mode works.
-- Add a checkbox on the webpage for whether to dynamically scale images.
-When enabled, the grid will be scaled such that width matches viewport width.
-When disabled, images will be full size for their resolution.

 --------------